 Assistance with registration and other student-related needs are available through MCC’s Student Services Office Mondays through Fridays from 8 a.m. to 4:30 p.m. by emailing firstname.lastname@example.org or by calling (989) 328-1277.

 Student Success Center

 Online Academic Counseling/Advising

 Additional hours, including evening and weekend appointments, continue to be available for online counseling and advising.
 To participate, students may set up an appointment to speak with a counselor/advisor by telephone or by using MicroSoft Teams.
-Appointments are required and can be scheduled by calling MCC’s Student Success Center at (989) 328-1264.
+Appointments are required and can be scheduled by contacting MCC’s Student Success Center at email@example.com or call (989) 328-1264.

 Walk-in and in-person Counseling/Advising

-All in-person and walk-in counseling and advising is canceled now through April 14.
+All in-person and walk-in counseling and advising is canceled until further notice.
 Appointments for online counseling and advising may be made by contacting MCC’s Student Success Center at firstname.lastname@example.org or call (989) 328-1264.